How does a flash flood occur?

 Assuming there is a slow-moving storm system, dumping a lot of rain in the area, the next factor in a flash flood is ground absorption.
 If the ground is frozen or covered in ice, rainwater will not absorb naturally and will continue to seek lower areas.
 The same goes for urban areas with significant amounts of concrete and asphalt.
 When rain is prevented from reaching the ground, it will flow into sewer systems and natural ditches.
 If these drainage systems or gutters become overloaded, they can cause flooding.

-See also What is a calico cat?
+See also What is Pavo?

 A fast-moving storm line may be preferable to a slow-moving storm system.